 It is important to keep in mind a few key details when training leg locks, and the kneebar in particular.
 To begin with, always make sure that you and your partner are attempting the move under the supervision of a qualified instructor.
 Do not go off attempting leg locks in your backyard with friends.
 That’s a great way to get seriously injured.

 Even more important, understand that the kneebar does not only impact the knee.
 While the meniscus and knee joint ligaments are a target of the submission so are surrounding structures.
 In that sense, muscles like the hamstring can get thorn causing even worse injuries.
 Correct mechanics means that you’re minimizing the risk of injury, so pay close attention to how you should perform the move.

 Finally, the kneebar is a gateway to plenty of other moves, mostly leg locks.
-Look to develop a complete game and include sweeps, passes and other leg lock transition off your kneebar attempts.
+Look to develop a complete game and include sweeps, passes, and other leg lock transitions off your kneebar attempts.
 That way, you’ll be able to train safer due to the fact you have opportunities instead of forcing just the one submission hold.

 Details On Kneebar Execution

 The knee is one of the largest joints in the body.
 Unlike other leg locks, like the heel hook and toehold, the kneebar can be applied with a certain level of force behind it without any dangers to the partner’s limb.
 In essence, the kneebar is a fairly safe and simple submission when you execute it correctly.